AFTERWAKE/IRCBots/dad/README.md

 - Add dad, help for list of admin commands
 - Better way to save config?
 - Bring back joke getting scripts
+- Respond to "?!" questions
+- Attempt reconnect on drop

 #### ISSUES
 - Colon ":" can't be used in say command without specifying the destination due to how the destination is received